Parsistence/space-puzzle-matrix/Devlog.md

 ![The Space Puzzle Matrix block diagram.](block_diagram.svg)

 <!-- Note: For those with access, this is the link to the diagram on draw.io: https://drive.google.com/file/d/1CoTKAC93WJClgrDPM8iDVgEEN2oWHCxh/view?usp=sharing -->

+## 11/13/25

+We missed a couple of entries, but we are making good progress.
+We have soldered jumper wires to our button pcb neopixels and are ready to start experimenting with them in `experimental/neopixels/neopixels.ino`.
+We're going to test addressing them as a matrix using [Adafruit's Neomatrix Library](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library).
+Since the final prototype will be on esp32 and this is being tested on an Arduino Nano, this won't be a direct representation of how we interface with them, but it will give us some experience working with them.

+We are also working on writing some sample game in C, such as Simon Says, which we will integrate with the button matrix once that is configured.